-- 1. To be eligible for licensure, Nursing students are required to complete all theory hours. - 2.
-Students who miss theory hours need to make up those hours in order to have completed the requirements for the course or graduation.
+1. To be eligible for licensure or certificate, Nursing students are required to complete all theory hours.

+- 2. Students who miss theory hours need to make up those hours in order to have completed the requirements for the course or graduation.

-- Instructors and Nursing administration can assign make up work for the hours and course objectives missed.
+- 3. Instructors and Nursing administration can assign make up work for the hours and course objectives missed.
 This make up work can comprise of any of the following:

 - a.
 Case study

 - b.
 Care plan

 - c.
 Independent study with examination

 - d.
 Attendance at seminars or workshops

 - e.
 Auto-tutorial laboratory

 - f.
 Computer Assisted instruction

 - g.
 Research Report

 - h.
 Directed Project

 - i.
 Essay

 - j.
 NCLEX testing simulations

+- k.
+Nurse Assistant training program (CNA) students must attend the theory make-up as scheduled by your Instructor/Director.

+- I. Home Health Aide program student must attend all hours and days

 - 4. Failure to complete assigned work may result in dismissal from the course or program.